itsektionen/styrdokument/pm/eng/pm_for_studiesociala_namnden.md

 The Study Social board is composed of:

 - President and Board Member responsible for study social activities.
-- INternational-coordinator (INt)

 The Study Social board can elect more board members.
 An individual chapter member may only occupy one seat on the board at any given time.

-The Study Social Committee can also include:

-- INternational-workgroup

 ### 2.2 Appointment

 All board representatives of the chapter's Study Social Committee are elected by the Chapter Meeting.
-- Members of the INternational-workgroup are appointed by the board of the Study Social Committee.

 ## 3 Individual responsibility